-Students with an interest in cybersecurity policy and a background in either policy or technology are encouraged to apply.
-Prospective students should have a solid background in computer science (major, minor, or the equivalent) or an undergraduate or advanced degree in economics, international relations, law, political science, or a related field.
+Applicants are encouraged to apply if they have a solid background in computer science or an undergraduate or advanced degree in a field such as economics, international relations, law, political science, or a related area.
+Before enrolling, students must have completed an introductory computer programming course that includes algorithmic thinking and data structures.

 Prior to enrolling in the program, but not before applying, students must have taken an introductory course in computer programming.
 This is not an admissions requirement to be accepted into the program but is an entrance requirement‚ if a student is accepted into the program before they have taken an introductory course in computer programming, they must take the course before starting the program.
 The course can include programming in C++, Python, or Java, but should not be Javascript based.
 The course needs to teach not only programming, but also introduce algorithmic thinking and data structures.
 Examples of courses that meet this requirement can be found on the Cybersecurity and Public Policy program website in the FAQ section.